While not a fan of pushing hyper-achievement on young children, Mary has seen benefits of teaching early reading when appropriate

 On the other hand, an education professor has argued that even age 5 is too young to learn to read, especially for boys.
 "Teaching children at five to read and write can dent their interest in books later on, according to Lilian Katz, a professor of education at [University of] Illinois," reported Polly Curtis in The Guardian.
 Clearly Prof. Katz would not be a fan of early reading books that instruct parents on instructing their pre-kindergarteners.

 What's your feeling on this?
 Do you share the professor's view on why early reading is bad for your child, and reading doesn't belong on a checklist for kindergarten readiness?
-(Go here for a sample checklist.)
+(Go here for a sample checklist, helpful in designing a homeschool preschool curriculum or comparing out-of-home preschool options.)
 Or do you see this as a reasonable, beneficial endeavor for children who show reading readiness?
 Please share your experiences in the poll and comments.

 Besides "on-the-job training" on how to teach a child to read that I experienced with my 3 very different kiddos, I found these sources of information helpful.
 Some focus on preschool literacy activities more broadly.
 Others opened my eyes to the potential benefit to disadvantaged students, along with more advantaged ones, of structured direct-instruction methods like the one our family used.